IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 5. Dietary Changes Can Help Protect Your Kidneys

 Your doctor may also recommend making changes to your diet to help control your blood pressure and cholesterol levels.
-Salt causes your body to hang on to extra water — processed or prepared foods like canned foods and frozen dinners typically have added sodium.
-Try incorporating fresh fruits and vegetables into your diet as often as you can and cook your meals at home.
+Limiting your salt intake is the first step.
+Salt causes your body to hang on to extra water.
+Processed or prepared foods like canned foods and frozen dinners typically have added sodium.
+Eating nutrient-rich foods like whole foods rather than preprocessed foods can also boost your body’s defense against inflammation.
+Try adding fresh fruits and vegetables into your diet as often as you can and cook your meals at home.
 This helps you control the amount of salt in your food.

 To help keep your cholesterol levels in check, you can: